rohitvinnakota/magicshop/README.md

 - Ensure you are regularly updating expirys on your IAM users and keys, as this is a common issue.

+### 🫴 Some gotchas 🫴

+- Setting up sign in with Apple in a live enviorment is a bit of a headache.
+This project assumes you have set that up on your developer account
+- Ensure you open the workspace file for the app to run in the simulator

 ## Screenshots